-- Municipal Managers Forum where Municipal Managers engage on municipal matters - ∞ CFO Forums where the CFO's of municipality engage on financial matters
+- Municipal Managers Forum where Municipal Managers engage on municipal matters - CFO Forums where the CFO's of municipality engage on financial matters - Central Karoo District Coordinating Forum where the municipalities in the Central Karoo District engage about shared matters. - Central Karoo Communications Forum where municipalities in the Central Karoo engage on communication and public participation. - Central Karoo IDP Forum where municipalities in the Central Karoo engage with each other on integrated development planning.

-- Central Karoo District Coordinating Forum where the municipalities in the Central Karoo District engage about shared matters. - Central Karoo Communications Forum where municipalities in the Central Karoo engage on communication and public participation. - Central Karoo IDP Forum where municipalities in the Central Karoo engage with each other on integrated development planning. - Thusong Centre Provincial Forum where the Thusong Managers in the Province engage on shared service matters and programs. - MIG Manager/Municipality Coordination Meetings Western Cape Department of Local Government where municipalities and the Local Government engage on MIG spending and projects. - ∞ Central Karoo Bilateral Meeting Department of Water Affairs where the municipalities and Department engage on water service matters. - The Provincial Transport Technical Committee (ProvTech) Western Cape Department of Transport and Public Works where the municipalities engage on Technical matters. - The Provincial Transport Committee (ProvCom) Western Cape Department of Transport and Public Works where municipalities and the Department engage on integrated transport matters. - Western Cape Recycling Action Group Western Cape Department of Environmental Affairs and Development Planning where municipalities and the department engage on recycling and raising awareness on such. - SALGA Working Groups SALGA where the municipalities in the Western Cape engage and workshop municipal infrastructure matters, Labour relations, local economic development etc. - Working for Water: Implementing Agent Managers Forum National Department of Environmental Affairs where the Department and municipalities on the work for water program. - Provincial Communication Forum where all provincial municipalities and Province communicate on communication matters.
+- Thusong Centre Provincial Forum where the Thusong Managers in the Province engage on shared service matters and programs. - MIG Manager/Municipality Coordination Meetings Western Cape Department of Local Government where municipalities and the Local Government engage on MIG spending and projects. - ∞ Central Karoo Bilateral Meeting Department of Water Affairs where the municipalities and Department engage on water service matters. - The Provincial Transport Technical Committee (ProvTech) Western Cape Department of Transport and Public Works where the municipalities engage on Technical matters. - The Provincial Transport Committee (ProvCom) Western Cape Department of Transport and Public Works where municipalities and the Department engage on integrated transport matters. - Integrated Waste Management Forum Western Cape Department of Environmental Affairs and Development Planning where the Department and municipality engage with each other on integrated waste matters. - Western Cape Recycling Action Group Western Cape Department of Environmental Affairs and Development Planning where municipalities and the department engage on recycling and raising awareness on such. - SALGA Working Groups SALGA where the municipalities in the Western Cape engage and workshop municipal infrastructure matters, Labour relations, local economic development etc. - Working for Water: Implementing Agent Managers Forum National Department of Environmental Affairs where the Department and municipalities on the work for water program. - Provincial Communication Forum where all provincial municipalities and Province communicate on communication matters. - Provincial Public Participation Forum where all provincial municipality engage on public participation matters. - Provincial ICT Forum where municipalities and provincial departments engage on ICT matters. - Provincial Air Quality Management Forum where municipalities and province engage on air quality management.

-- Provincial Public Participation Forum where all provincial municipality engage on public participation matters. - Provincial ICT Forum where municipalities and provincial departments engage on ICT matters. - Provincial Air Quality Management Forum where municipalities and province engage on air quality management. - $\infty$ Provincial Head Planning Forum where the Heads of Planning of the municipalities and Province engage with each other on planning matters. - Shared Service Forums where municipalities in the Central Karoo and Province engage with each other on Shared Service Functions. - Central Karoo Disaster Management Forum where Municipalities in the Central Karoo engage on Disaster Management Matters. - Chief Traffic Forum where the Chiefs of Traffic in the Western Cape, the Department of Public Transport, the Department of Justice and the Department of Community Safety engage on traffic law enforcement - $\infty$ E-Natis Provincial Task Team where E-Natis users engage with each other on E-Natis management - central Karoo RIMS Forum where nominated law enforcement officials engage on law enforcement and incident management. - ∞ DAPOTT in the Central Karoo engage with departmental and potential role players and beneficiaries on the establishment of Agri Parks related projects.
+- ∞ Provincial Head Planning Forum where the Heads of Planning of the municipalities and Province engage with each other on planning matters. - ∞ Shared Service Forums where municipalities in the Central Karoo and Province engage with each other on Shared Service Functions. - Central Karoo Disaster Management Forum where Municipalities in the Central Karoo engage on Disaster Management Matters. - ∞ Chief Traffic Forum where the Chiefs of Traffic in the Western Cape, the Department of Public Transport, the Department of Justice and the Department of Community Safety engage on traffic law enforcement - E-Natis Provincial Task Team where E-Natis users engage with each other on E-Natis management - Central Karoo RIMS Forum where nominated law enforcement officials engage on law enforcement and incident management. - ∞ DAPOTT in the Central Karoo engage with departmental and potential role players and beneficiaries on the establishment of Agri Parks related projects.